 The Graph Editor has the ability to record your actions and play them back on later graphs.
 When you click on the Start recording button, , every editing action you take, including undos and redos, is recorded.
-If you would like to do some editing that is not recorded, you can click on the to save your recording.
-Any recording you save is available from the Play recording button, (b), and may be applied to future graphs.
+If you would like to do some editing that is not recorded, you can click on the Pause recording button, When you are done with your recording, click on the Start recording button.
+You will be prompted to save your recording.
+Any recording you save is available from the Play recording button, , and may be applied to future graphs.
 You can even play a recording in any Stata graph command by using the play option.
 See Graph Recorder in [G-1] Graph Editor for more information.